-Every day, people are desperately searching for a one-page marketing plan that works, downloading nonprofit marketing plan templates and nonprofit marketing guides.
+Every day, people are searching for a modern one-page marketing plan that works, downloading nonprofit marketing plan templates and nonprofit marketing guides.

 First, let's look at why we found a need to create a guide for creating one-page and comprehensive marketing campaigns and plans.
 We call it a Marketing Matrix.